MickyDNet/HQ-NodeJS/README.md

 # HQ-NodeJS
 Remember when HQ was a thing?
 Yea.. thats when this was built and last tested.

+Shows possible answers to HQ Questions using NodeJS and iOS Mirroring.

 # Install
 * Download files.
 * Install Dependencies (look at top of file for **require**ments)